-The Williamson County Sheriff's Posse was formed in 1943 to help out the Williamson County Sheriff's Department as needed.
-The Posse was originally named the Williamson County Fair and Rodeo Association, however, in 1943 under the direction of the County Sheriff Robert Davis the name was changed to the Williamson County Sheriff's Posse.
-Sheriff Davis would deputize the members and call upon them to help out law enforcement in times of crisis.
+The Williamson County Sheriff's Posse was formed in 1943 with the purpose of assisting the Williamson County Sheriff's Department as needed.
+The Posse was originally named the Williamson County Fair and Rodeo Association, however, in 1943 under the direction of County Sheriff Robert Davis the name was changed to the Williamson County Sheriff's Posse.
+Sheriff Davis would deputize the members and call upon them to assist law enforcement in times of crisis.
 The WCSP assisted during WWII when the Sheriff's Posse was short on men and more recently during the Jarrell Tornado's, the rescue efforts of missing person Rachel Cook and with animal relief during the Bastrop Fires.

 As the years moved on and the Williamson County Sheriff's Department no longer needed the assistance of the WCSP the direction of the Posse changed.
-The Sheriff's Posse facilitated things such as Western Week which included BBQ Cook-offs, Cowboy breakfast and the parade all leading up to the grand finale, The Rodeo.
+The Posse began facilitating things such as Western Week which included BBQ Cook-offs, Cowboy breakfast and the parade which all lead up to the grand finale, The Rodeo.
 The WCSP Rodeo became the second longest running rodeo, held in the same location, in the state of Texas.

 ©2017 Copyright.
 All Rights Reserved